One of Switzerland’s most classic desserts, discover where to find Bündner Nusstorte in the town of Scuol (Graubünden).

-During a recent visit to town of Scuol, in the canton of Graubünden — after polling the locals for where to find their favorites — I sampled several of these nusstortes for the first time.
+During a recent visit to town of Scuol, after polling the locals about where to find their favorites, I sampled several of these nusstortes for the first time.
 Made with a shortcrust pastry that surrounds a filling of caramelized and coarsely chopped walnuts, I soon realized that everyone has their own personal opinion on who makes the best cake!
 Similar to an American-style pecan pie, which I also really like, I prefer that this Swiss cake isn’t as sweet.

-You can find nusstortes all over Switzerland, but if you’re heading to Scuol and want to try the real thing, I have a list of six locations where you can pick up one of these delicious cakes.
-While I did not sample cakes from each of these bakeries, I tasted four of them.
+You can find nusstortes all over Switzerland, but if you visit Scuol and want to try the real thing, I have a list of six locations where you can find these delicious cakes.
+While I didn’t sample cakes from each of these bakeries, I tasted four of them.
 You can read below to find out which one was my favorite!

 A very thoughtful Instagram follower recently recommended Bäckerei Erni to me for its nusstortes.
 You can find it along the main shopping street in downtown Scuol.
-According to its website, this bakery has a long tradition in the Engadine region, dating back to 1880 in the nearby village of Sent.
-In 1905, it picked up the name Erni, and since 1980, it has operated at its current location.
+According to its website, this bakery has a long tradition in the Engadine region.
+It dates back to 1880 in the nearby village of Sent.
+In 1905, it picked up the name Erni.
+Then since 1980, it has operated at its current location.
 Unfortunately, I didn’t try a nusstorte from this bakery, but it looks like another great place to find this local cake.

 Bäckerei Erni, Stradun Postfach 104, 7550 Scuol, Tel.
 081 864 10 50